In the NICU - Neonatal Care

 Making sure you don't bring infection into the Neonatal Unit

-Hand-hygiene is essential every time you visit the neonatal unit.
+Hand-hygiene is essential every time you come into the neonatal unit.
 Hand hygiene is one of the best ways to keep your baby safe from infection.
 Wash your hands before you come into the neonatal unit.
-Before you touch your baby use the alcohol gel that is close to your baby’s bed.
+Before you touch your baby, please use the alcohol gel that is close to your baby’s bed.

 If you are taking care of your twins or triplets, please clean your hands when you move from one baby to the other.